BestTimesToVisit.com Logo

 Sunrise Hike to the Pitons' Summit

 Embark on a challenging yet rewarding pre-dawn trek up Gros Piton for an unforgettable sunrise.
-Witness the sky ignite with color over the Caribbean Sea and the dramatic silhouette of Petit Piton.
-Ensure you book a certified guide in advance for safety and the best route.
+Witness the sky ignite with color over the Caribbean Sea, casting a dramatic glow on the surrounding volcanic peaks.
+Bring plenty of water and wear sturdy hiking boots; a local guide is highly recommended for safety and insight.

 See all 8 things to do →